openscoring/openscoring/README.md

 Response status codes:
 * 200 OK.
 The evaluation was successful.
+* 403 Forbidden.
+The acting user does not have an "admin" role.
 * 404 Not Found.
 The requested model was not found.

 Sample cURL invocation: